felleg/felleg.gitlab.io-backup/content/reads/read-49-ansible-for-devops.md

 # Félix Rating: 👍

 ---
-:star: Star quote:
+# :star: Star quotes:

-(p.
+1. (p.
 313) Make sure you can already log in via your SSH key before you disable password-based SSH authentication.